EuPathDB/webvm-presentation/content/slides.md

   - Give overview of the labor costs of generating VMs
   - Discuss how to reduce those costs
-  - Highlight concerns: security, user support, legal
+  - Address concerns: security, user support, legal

-## Questions
+## Frequently Asked Questions

   - Why does it take a week to make a VM?
   - Can it be done in less time?